ankitbhrdwj27/kvstore/README.md

 5.go run kvstore.go

-after this open a browser with the following url "localhost:8080/index"
+After this open a browser with the following url "localhost:8080/index"